kaareltinn/fp-js/lecture-2.md

 ---
 ### What is an abstraction?

-Task: Find largest number in a list
+Task 1: Find largest number in a list
 ```javascript
 const list1 = [56, 12, 212, 25]
 ```